Who We Are

 What We Do

 Our core program delivers 7 mixed academic and athletic sessions per week to each student.
 These one to three hour sessions take place before school, after-school and on the weekends.
-UST provides dedicated bus transportation for the students, to and from their schools, and are brought to our eight-court squash facility in Downsview Park, where the principal curriculum is delivered.
+UST provides dedicated bus transportation for the students, to and from their schools, and are brought to our four-court squash facility in Downsview Park, where the principal curriculum is delivered.
 Youth are provided with a healthy meal including sandwiches, fruits and vegetables.

 UST has partnered with Oxford Learning to provide a professional academic program.
 When each student starts at UST, they are cognitively assessed by a certified assessor from Oxford Learning.
 Analysis of those results allows for the development of an individualized learning plan for each student.
 These plans outline specific learning strategies and the process for each to become independent learners, build their self-esteem and confidence.
 Each plan ultimately creates an overall improvement in a students academic performance.

 The athletics (squash) curriculum is also targeted and specific to each student.
 Squash is used as a vehicle to help students learn about decision-making, commitment, and hard work.
 It includes strategies to build strength, skills, resilience, discipline and good sportsmanship with individual short and long-term goals.
 The program serves to improve every student’s agility, flexibility, hand-eye coordination, cardiovascular health and general wellness.

 Furthermore we hold two weekend drop-in programs.
 Saturday’s program provides an additional squash training session and round robin, while Sunday’s session is focused solely on tutoring.
 A SAT tutoring session is now offered during the Sunday drop-in for those interested in pursing post-secondary education in the United States.

 Outside of our core weekly programming, students participate in local field trips, cultural events and compete on a regular basis in the Squash Ontario tournament circuit.